 Randomness in the simulator

-The visualizations come from a single-shot statevector simulator, which is different from the
+The live visualizations come from a single-shot statevector simulator, which is different from the

 results based on a seed.
 The seed is the initial value introduced into the

-session, your results will be repeatable.
+session, your live visualizations will be repeatable.
 However, when you close your circuit and re-open it,

 in the box (up to four digits) after the words

-The phase disk at the terminus of each qubit in Circuit Composer gives the local state of each qubit at the end of the computation.
-The three components of the phase disk are described below.
+The phase disk at the terminus of each qubit in IBM Quantum Composer gives the local state of each qubit at the end of the computation.
+The components of the phase disk are described below.

 Probability the qubit is in the state